-Many Scouters claim; “We have a boy-led (or youth-led, or Scout-led) Troop,” but what does that really mean?
+Many Scouters claim; “We have a youth-led Troop,” but what does that really mean?

-Official literature mentions this sort of thing often, but how is do we really define “boy-led”?
+Official literature mentions this sort of thing often, but how is do we really define “youth-led”?

-We’d like to think what the Scouts do and how they do it defines “boy-led”, but it doesn’t.
+We’d like to think what the Scouts do and how they do it defines “youth-led”, but it doesn’t.
 Young people lead themselves all the time, it comes quite naturally to them.

-What adults do is just as important to a boy-led troop as what adults don’t do.
+What adults do is just as important to a youth-led troop as what adults don’t do.

 Defining what we should not do is nowhere near as useful as sharing what we should do, but before I do let’s address one common misconception;

-Every once in a while I’ll hear something like; “We don’t have patrols because the Scouts decided they didn’t want them, we are boy-led after all.”
+Every once in a while I’ll hear something like; “We don’t have patrols because the Scouts decided they didn’t want them, we are youth-led after all.”

 Imagine a basketball game where the players were carrying the ball rather than dribbling.
 You ask a coach why and they tell you; “the players all decided they’s rather play this way.”
 Can you still call that game “basketball”?